Skip to content

 A CNAME entry must be created in the customer DNS registar with name my-custom.domain.tld that targets deployment.cloud-iam.com

-The ALIAS record must point to deployment.cloud-iam.com. (be careful to add the trailing .)
+The ALIAS record must point to deployment.cloud-iam.com. make sure to include the trailing dot (.) to indicate the fully qualified domain name.

 In the end-user point of view my-custom.domain.tld becomes an alias of deployment.cloud-iam.com.